OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 10.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When adaptive sampling is turned on, this represents the desired quality of the output images.
+        <p class="scene-class-attr-comment">When adaptive sampling is turned on, this represents the desired quality of the output images.
 Lower values will give higher quality but take longer to render.
 Higher values will give lower quality but render quicker.</p>

     </p>